-The curriculum at High Meadow seeks to be reflective of many voices, as we build classroom discourse that acknowledges, encourages, and tolerates divergent points of view.
+The curriculum at High Meadow reflects many voices, as we build classroom discourse that acknowledges, encourages, and embraces divergent points of view.
 We provide the opportunities to build the knowledge, skills, and dispositions needed for our students to face the responsibilities of leading a just and diverse world.
-Through the modeling and the respect of the adults around them, students learn how to effectively self-advocate, exhibit care, take responsibility for their choices, and be excited about learning new things.
+Through the modeling and the respect of the adults around them, students learn how to effectively self-advocate, take responsibility for their choices, and love learning.
 Our curriculum and learning community centers on five concepts:

 Children learn best when they feel included and emotionally safe.
 We build a community of belonging each day through class meetings, advisories, and our social-emotional literacy curriculum.
 We integrate kindness, inclusivity, and social responsibility into everything we do.